Entanglement entropy, single-particle occupation probabilities, and short-range correlations

-The momentum distribution $n(k)$ has thus two components, the mean field and the short-range correlations components, which can be clearly identified experimentally~\cite{Stewart:2010,Hen:2014,Hen:2017} by identifying the regime $k_0 < k<\Lambda$ where $n(k)\approx C/k^4$ is valid.
-Below $k<k_0$ the $n(k)$ can be then identified with a mean field contribution, up to the overall constant $\eta\leq 1$.
-As the constant $\eta$ is uniquely determined by the normalization condition Eq.~\eqref{eq:norm} and the mean field component $n_\text{mf}(k)$ or $n_\text{BCS}(k)$ is determined in a typical mean field or Density Functional Theory (DFT)~\cite{Hohenberg:1964,Kohn:1965}.
-The momentum distribution $n(k)$ depends on a single parameter $k_0> k_F$, where $k_F$ is the Fermi momentum, that can be determined either experimentally or from DFT with a sufficiently large UV-momentum cutoff or from another accurate many-body calculation, when pairing correlations are also taken into account~\cite{Bulgac:2022,Bulgac:2022a}.
-In the case of a normal system the momentum distribution $n(k)$ at $T=0$ has a discontinuity at the Fermi level, which vanishes only in the presence of pairing correlations.
+The momentum distribution $n(k)$ has thus two components, the mean field and the SRCs components, which can be clearly identified experimentally~\cite{Stewart:2010,Hen:2014,Hen:2017} by identifying the regime $k_0 < k<\Lambda$ where $n(k)\approx C(k_0)/k^4$ is valid.
+Below $k<k_0$ the $n(k)$ can be then identified with a mean field contribution, up to the overall renormalization constant $\eta(k_0)\leq 1$.
+The constant $\eta(k_0)$ is uniquely determined by the normalization condition Eq.~\eqref{eq:norm} and the mean field component $n_\text{mf}(k)$, which is determined in a typical mean field or Density Functional Theory (DFT)~\cite{Hohenberg:1964,Kohn:1965}.
+The momentum distribution $n(k)$ depends on a single parameter $k_0> k_F$, that can be determined either experimentally or from DFT with a sufficiently large UV-momentum cutoff or from another accurate many-body calculation, when pairing correlations are also taken into account~\cite{Bulgac:2022,Bulgac:2022a}.

-In the classic monograph~\cite{Abrikosov:1963} there is a somewhat hard to interpret sentence (since $n(\epsilon)$ is clearly a well defined function of $\epsilon$) characterizing the dependence of the occupation probabilities on the quasiparticle energies $\epsilon(k)$ as {\it a very complicated implicit definition of $n(\epsilon)$} (see Eq.~(2.6) in Ref.~\cite{Abrikosov:1963} and the corresponding explanations).
-In Fig.~\ref{fig:n_ek} I show the typical dependence of the canonical occupation probabilities $n(k)$ evaluated with respect of the canonical single-particle kinetic energies

-where $\phi_k$ are the canonical single-particle wave functions defined in Eq.~\eqref{eq:can}.
-This dependence of $n(k)$ on $\epsilon(k)$ is indeed a somewhat complicated implicit definition of the canonical occupation probabilities, which clarifies perhaps for the first time the meaning of the sentence quoted above and an equivalent of which I could not find in literature.
-This new definition of $n(k)$ versus $\epsilon(k)$, which depends on one more parameter $k_0$, is unequivocally very different from the textbook definition of a thermal distribution.